Why should I participate in education abroad?

-Studying abroad can change your life, give you experiences of other cultures and people, and radically alter your sense of the world as a whole and the place of your home in it.
+Education abroad, which includes study, internship, and service learning, can change your life.
+Penn State designs programs to give you experiences with other cultures and radically alter your sense of the world as a whole.
 It’s one of the best things you can do with your time in college.

-The Global Penn State office holds Study Abroad 101 presentations on the University Park campus throughout the fall and spring semesters.
+Penn State Global holds Education Abroad 101 presentations on the University Park campus throughout the fall and spring semesters.

-Our Director of Undergraduate Studies has developed a Powerpoint presentation that outlines options for Penn State undergraduates who want to major or minor in an Asian Studies program and go abroad.
+Penn State Global has put together a comprehensive step-by-step guide that we recommend all students follow.
+Additionally, our Director of Undergraduate Studies has developed a Powerpoint presentation that outlines options for Penn State students majoring in an Asian Studies program who want to go abroad.

-Studying abroad can be expensive, yes, but you should know that the Education Abroad office at Penn State offers a long list of scholarships and forms of financial aid.
+Going abroad can be expensive, yes, but you should know that Penn State Global offers a long list of scholarships and forms of financial aid.
 On the web page for each of its programs, Education Abroad posts an estimated budget for each program, showing both costs to be billed directly to student accounts as well as total costs for living expenses.